Do you pay a freelance web designer?

 Have you ever paid a freelance web designer?

-Twenty years ago, websites were commissioned by advertising and marketing agencies, or media agencies.
+In the 1990s, websites were commissioned by advertising and marketing agencies, or media agencies.
 They stood between the client, who had their commercial requirements, and the web designer, who had the technical requirements.

 According to our survey of web designers’ clients: